raulghiurau/junia/_posts/blog/2020-04-06-what-is-branding.md

 permalink: branding
 author: Raul
 tags: branding
-category: branding
+category: blog
 image: /img/assets/rough.jpg
 excerpt: Demistifing what branding means
 duration: 3
-published: true
+published: false
 ---

-> Your logo is only a piece of of what a brand really is.
+### Your logo is only a piece of of what a brand really is.

 Branding is the process of creating and managing a distinct identity and reputation for a company, product, service, or individual.
 It involves visual elements like logos and messaging that communicate values and uniqueness.